rgowan/shoeselector/README.md

 <img src="http://i.imgur.com/V3GsZ1l.png" width="400">

 ###### Users are able to review and compare all the products they have liked with the ability to remove any they don’t want anymore.
-Clicking on the button which displays the price will redirect the user to an online outlet where they can purchase the product.
+Clicking on the 'buy now' button will redirect the user to an online outlet where they can purchase the product.

 <img src="http://i.imgur.com/qNKoBol.png" width="400">